 Our calibration is also externally validated by empirical moments that are not targeted.
 The success in matching these moments lends credence to the model's predictions on the wage inequality trend.
 Figure 1 plots the distribution of firm size in 1980 and in 2015.
-The distribution in the data is constructed using the Business Dynamics Statistics of the U.S. Census Bureau.
+The distribution in the data is constructed using the Business Dynamics Statistics (The Census Bureau (2023a)).
 The model does a good job in replicating the overall shape of the distribution, especially, in capturing the significant fraction of small firms.
 The distribution in 2015 is hardly different from that in 1980 in the data, which is also captured by the model.